How Digital Device Use Interferes with Child Development

-Screens are everywhere—TVs, tablets, smartphones, laptops—and for the caregivers of children, they have become part of everyday life.
-But recent scientific research paints a more complex picture for infants, babies, and toddlers.
+It seems that screens are everywhere—TVs, tablets, smartphones, laptops—and for the caregivers of children, that they have become part of everyday life.

 Should I give my toddler an iPad or tablet?